 There was a capacity audience to hear Professor Campbell's lecture, 'Finding Ivermectin: A Medication for the Control of River Blindness and other Parasitoses'.

-Professor James McElnay, Acting President and Vice-Chancellor at Queen's University, welcomed the the audience and introduced Professor William C. Campbell.
-After his lecture there was an excellent question and answer seession, chaired by Professor Chris Elliott, Pro-Vice-Chancellor for the Faculty of Medicine, Health and Life Sciences.
+Professor James McElnay, Acting President and Vice-Chancellor at Queen's University, welcomed the the audience and introduced Professor Campbell.
+After his lecture there was an excellent question and answer session, chaired by Professor Chris Elliott, Pro-Vice-Chancellor for the Faculty of Medicine, Health and Life Sciences.